 Unfortunately, the age-old DIY cleaning method of mixing a cup of baking soda with white vinegar is ineffective.
 The fizzy reaction looks like the materials are dissolving, but they're not.
 Baking soda is a base and vinegar is an acid.
 Combining baking soda and vinegar creates a chemical reaction which only produces water with trace amounts of salt, which is not strong enough to get rid of grime and soap scum.
 Neither ingredient is a surfactant, either, so they will do little to help carry away any loose oil and grease.

 Whether it's a soap scum ring around the basin or stubborn stains from everyday dirt and oils, keep your bathroom sink clean with Simple Green All-Purpose Cleaner.
-The orally non-toxic formula can dissolve soap scum and remove stains all while being safer to use for you and your family.
+The formula can dissolve soap scum and remove stains.
 Simple Green All-Purpose Cleaner is safe for use on a wide variety of materials including porcelain, marble, acrylic, stainless steel, brass, and copper sinks.

 It's much easier to prevent stains and buildup than it is to remove them, so it's best to clean your sink every week.
 Try to keep your sink dry when it's not being used by wiping off excess moisture with a squeegee, microfiber cloth or sponge.
 This will prevent water spots and mildew from forming.

 Directions for How to Clean a Bathroom Sink:

 - Mix your Simple Green solution.
 Mix 1 oz. of Simple Green All-Purpose Cleaner. with about 4 cups of hot water in an empty spray bottle.

 - Apply solution.
 Spray the entire sink thoroughly with the cleaning solution.
 You can also use this to spray down the faucet and surrounding countertops.